christianh814/openshift-cluster-config/README.md

 * Deploy Pricelist in a project called `pricelist`
   * One `application` running the frontend
   * Another `application` running the database
+  * The 3rd `application` just creates the namespace
   * The manifests for this app lives in my [gitops example repo](https://github.com/christianh814/gitops-examples)